States we lend in

 Here are some potential cons of living in this Seattle neighborhood.

-Capitol Hill is not the most expensive neighborhood in Seattle—not by a wide margin.
-Those “honors” go to pricier communities like Denny-Blaine, Madison Park, and the Portage Bay Area.
+Capitol Hill is not the most expensive neighborhood in Seattle – not by a wide margin.
+Those distinctions typically go to luxury areas such as Denny-Blaine, Madison Park, and the Portage Bay area.

-Even so, home prices and rents in Capitol Hill tend to run higher than the national average.
-As of 2024, the median home price in this neighborhood was around $620,000, compared to the national median of $361,000.
-That said, home prices in Capitol Hill are still notably lower compared to Seattle proper’s average price of $870,000.
+Even so, home prices and rents in Capitol Hill remain significantly higher than the national average.
+As of May 2026, the median home price in Capitol Hill is approximately $735,000, compared to the national median of roughly $438,000.
+However, Capitol Hill home prices are still generally lower than Seattle’s overall median home price, which is currently around $965,000.

 The lively nightlife and popularity of the Capitol Hill area can satisfy some residents, while disturbing others.
 The neighborhood can get noisy at times, particularly in the evenings and on weekends.
 Streets can become crowded, especially near commercial hubs.
 You can visit the area during times of peak activity to assess it firsthand.